-All new students with an academic goal or those intending to enroll in mathematics or English for the first time must take diagnostic assessments before registering.
-The assessments are designed to determine skill levels in reading, writing and mathematics so students are placed in the appropriate level and their chances for success are enhanced.

-The dates, times, and locations of the assessments are published in the schedule each quarter.
+All new students with an academic goal or those intending to enroll in mathematics or English must meet with a counselor to be placed in an appropriate level.
+Students should take the math assessment and bring a copy of their high school transcripts to the counselor meeting.
+The dates, times, and location of the assessments are published in the schedule each quarter.
 Certain students are exempt from this testing procedure.
-For specific exemption criteria, contact the One-Stop Enrollment Services Center.
+For specific exemption criteria, contact One-Stop Enrollment Services Center.